Technology

 An energy monitor is a small, simple gadget that estimates in real time how much energy you're using in your home.
 It shows how different appliances affect your consumption.

 The energy monitor will show where you could make savings, and lets you see the impact when you change your habits.
 The monitor itself won't save you electricity, but using it in the right way will.
-Read our expert advice on the top five ways to make the most of your energy monitor.
+Read our expert advice on the .

 Generate your own electricity